 - if paid to the settlor or founder, qualifying as capital gains, being the taxable income equal to the difference between the amounts delivered to the trusts and the amounts received as it happens with common corporations, and subject to a 28 per cent rate (aggravated to 35 per cent in cases where the income is deemed to have been obtained in a blacklisted territory); and

-- if paid to the beneficiary or beneficiaries, deemed as transfer for free (donation or inheritance) subject to stamp duty (flat rate of 10 per cent), even if, according to the territoriality principle laid down in the Stamp Duty Code, only the assets located within the Portuguese territory would be subject to tax.
+- if paid to the beneficiary or beneficiaries,deemed as transfer for free (donation or inheritance) subject to stamp duty (at a flat rate of 10 per cent) even if, according to the territoriality principle laid down in the Stamp Duty Code, only the assets located within the Portuguese territory would be subject to tax.

-A relevant control shall be deemed to exist where the Portuguese-resident taxpayer holds, either directly or indirectly, a corporate interest equal to or exceeding 25 per cent of the shares, voting rights or equity rights of the foreign entity or its financial assets, albeit via an agent, nominee, trustee or other intermediary.
+Relevant control shall be deemed to exist where a Portuguese-resident taxpayer holds, either directly or indirectly, a corporate interest equal to or exceeding 25 per cent of the shares, voting rights or equity rights of the foreign entity or its financial assets, albeit via an agent, nominee, trustee or other intermediary.

 Under these treaties, withholding tax rates on outbound dividend, interest and royalty payments are reduced wherever the beneficial owner of the income derived from Portugal is a tax resident of the other contracting state.

 Portugal is a signatory to the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting, the implementation of which impacts on the application of the existing double taxation treaties.

 i General features

 Portuguese succession laws have remained largely unchanged over the years, partly owing to cultural reasons, as succession is deemed a right of the family members of the deceased in respect of a continuum principle (where possession is retained by the family).